-Traditionally, in formal settings a brooch should only ever be worn over the left breast.
+Traditionally, in formal settings a brooch should only ever be worn over the left breast, to the viewer this would be a right brooch.
 The origins of this historic rule are slightly hazy, however most researchers agree that it stems from practicality.
 Back in the Roman times, togas were predominantly worn over the left shoulder.
 Although the tying and draping method that was used was relatively secure, pins could be used to confirm this- better safe than sorry!
 This practical use continued as time went on, until eventually historians suggest it is likely that brooches became a decorative piece in their own right.

 Other alleged backstories surround the history of the brooch.
 Some suggest that the brooch is a symbol of love, worn over the heart to represent the appreciation of a gift given by a lover.
 Aw!
 Unfortunately, most agree that the history of the brooch leans more towards the practical than the romantic, but the idealists in us like to think there is some truth behind this explanation of the tradition.

 But why do we uphold this tradition in our modern, toga-less times?
 Well, brooches may not possess such a practical use as they used to, but it can still be beneficial to wear them on the left.
 Think about greeting someone.
 The right hand is traditionally used for a handshake, and the eye is automatically drawn to the left side of the other person’s body, so where better to show off your brooch?
 Additionally, wearing a brooch on the left ensures that when you shake hands, the bulkier jewels are out of harm’s way if you were to get a little more personal and give a kiss on the cheek.